-"Market Value is the estimated amount for which an asset should exchange on the date of the valuation between a willing buyer and a willing seller in an arm's length transaction, after property marketing, wherein the parties had each acted knowledgeably, prudently and without compulsion."
+"Market value is the estimated amount for which an asset or liability should exchange on the valuation date between a willing buyer and a willing seller in an arm's length transaction, after proper marketing and where the parties had each acted knowledgeably, prudently and without compulsion."

-The Trustee has adopted the benchmark requirements in relation to valuation recommended by ASIC in its Regulatory Guide 46.
+The Trustee has adopted the benchmark requirements in relation to valuation recommended by ASIC Regulatory Guide 46 Unlisted property schemes: Improving disclosure for retail investors (RG 46).

-DomaCom, as the Manager, appoints suitably qualified Valuers who are required to undertake independent valuations in accordance with the valuation timetable.
+DomaCom, as the manager, appoints suitably qualified valuers who are required to undertake independent valuations in accordance with the valuation timetable.